pitastrudl/wekanwiki/Backup.md

 # Cloud Backup with [rclone](https://rclone.org)
 This does backup of [Wekan+RocketChat snap databases](https://github.com/wekan/wekan/wiki/OAuth2) and php website etc.

+Please read [rclone docs](https://rclone.org/docs/) about how to configure saving to some remote server or cloud.

 ```
 sudo su
 export EDITOR=nano